 Kristin has always integrated technology into the classroom, yet with the crisis that schools now face with distance learning, Kristin’s mindset had to shift towards this new type of teaching and learning.
 She adapted her teaching to fit the needs of her students and found the Collabrify Roadmap platform was ideal for her classroom.
 The Roadmaps allow for an easy transition from school to home and allow her students to access the district’s curriculum in one spot.

-Dawn Michalak is a 24 year veteran teacher and is currently teaching in a third grade Gifted & Talented Cluster classroom.
+Dawn Michalak is a veteran teacher and is currently working for the UMCDC as chief administrator.
+Her 27-year teaching career includes many years working in a third grade Gifted & Talented Cluster classroom.
 She believes technology is an important tool for differentiating the core curriculum to meet the needs of all students, including support for struggling students and enrichment for gifted and talented students.
-She recently joined the Collabrify team to create free, deeply-digital, OER lessons.
+She joined the Collabrify team to create free, deeply-digital, OER lessons.
 Providing digital resources should make technology integration easier for busy classroom teachers as well as positively impacting our tech savvy students.